How to Plan an Author Appearance

 If possible, have your budget for the appearance pre-approved by your organization before you submit your request to the publisher.
 A budget for an author appearance would include:

-- Expenses such as travel, lodging, meals.
+- Expenses such as travel, lodging, and meals for in-person appearances.

 - Copies of the book.
-The author or illustrator will usually expect you to have their books on hand for signing before or after the appearance.
+The author or illustrator will usually expect you to have their books on hand for signing before or after an in-person appearance.
 Be sure to place your order well in advance through your local bookstore or wholesale of choice, or you can order through Simon & Schuster.

 Which author would you like to speak at your event?